Suede discography

 Butler left while the band were recording Dog Man Star and was soon replaced by Richard Oakes.
 Keyboardist Neil Codling joined the group for Dog Man Stars follow-up Coming Up.
 Following a commercial resurgence with Coming Up and 1999s Head Music, Codling left in 2001 due to complications with chronic fatigue syndrome and was replaced by former Strangelove keyboardist Alex Lee.

 After a long and expensive recording span, A New Morning was released in 2002 and was a commercial and critical disappointment in the UK.
 The first single released from A New Morning, "Positivity", became the group's only single to chart in Canada, and peaked at number one in Denmark.

-In November 2003, Suede released the compilation album Singles which included all 19 of their previously released singles, and also contained two new songs, "Attitude" (itself released as a single along with the non-album "Golden Gun" to promote the album) and "Love the Way You Love Me".
+In November 2003, Suede released the compilation album Singles, which included all 19 of their previously released singles, plus two new songs, "Attitude" (itself released as a single along with the non-album "Golden Gun" to promote the album) and "Love the Way You Love Me".
 Following the release of Singles Suede announced they were disbanding at the end of 2003.

 Reforming in 2010 to play a concert for the Teenage Cancer Trust Foundation, the band decided to start recording again.
 2013 saw the release of Bloodsports.
 An even more successful album followed in 2016 with Night Thoughts.